ovrocaltech/ovro-alert/README.md

 Service is available at <ip>:8001.
 Docs at `/docs`.

+## CHIME-ALERTS

+We need a way to receive CHIME/FRB events to:
+- Identify and send slack notification for CHIME/FRB repeaters
+- Identify joint CHIME/DSA events
+- Repoint DSA-110 (human in the loop)
+- Automatically point beam at OVRO-LWA

+The VOEvent receiver uses `twistd` to run the `comet` broker, like this:
+`twistd -n comet -v --remote=chimefrb.physics.mcgill.ca --print-event --save-event --local-ivo=ivo://caltech/comet_broker`

+## LIGO-ALERTS

+We need a way to receive LIGO events to:
+- Notify on slack
+- Automatically trigger voltage buffer dump at OVRO-LWA

 ## OVRO-LWA

 We need a way to poll the relay server and send commands for new OVRO-LWA observations.
 Two kinds of observation must be supported: